BarrOff/roots/README.md

 ## Status

 The basic structure was taken from Roots.jl and reimplemented as close a possible in Nim.
 All honor goes to them, I merely took their code and converted it to Nim.
 As both languages handle things differently, some changes were unavoidable.
 An example is passing objects to functions: in Julia it is call-by-reference, whereas in Nim it is usually call-by-value.
 To accomodate for this, most types are ref types.
 Duplication of state, option and track objects it thereby avoided.
 To substitute for Julias [multiple dispatch](https://en.wikipedia.org/wiki/Multiple_dispatch) capabilities Generics are used.

+Compared to the Roots.jl, only the Matlab-like functions are missing.
+However, as those really are just convenience functions, there is currently no plan to implement them.
+Right now the focus is on documentation, tests and bug fixes.

 Currently implemented methods are: